-Like most people who visit Cambodia, the number one thing I was excited for was of course the UNESCO World Heritage Angkor Wat.
+Like most people who visit Cambodia, at the top of my list was of course the UNESCO World Heritage Angkor Wat.
 I was prepared for it to be extremely busy, but it was absolutely mobbed!
-The fact that it was Chinese New Year obviously didn’t help.
-I was given mixed reviews by others who went for sunrise, but I wasn’t missing this opportunity to see the sun rise above this ancient beauty.
+The fact that it was Chinese New Year really didn’t help either.
+I was given mixed reviews by people who went at sunrise, but I had already made my mind up.
+I wasn’t missing this opportunity to see the sun rise above this ancient beauty.
 I knew it would be worth it.

-I did the tour with Kardie who I met in Koh Chang and Mexican Joel who I met at Downtown hostel in Siem Reap.
-We shared a tuk tuk and paid $5 each for the short tour.
-In order to dodge the colossal ticket queues that build up within minutes, we were up, ready and in the tuk tuk by 4.30am!
+I did a tour with Kardie who I met in Koh Chang and Mexican Joel who I met at Downtown hostel in Siem Reap.
+We shared a tuk tuk and paid $5 each for the short tour which is roughly the going rate.
+In order to dodge the colossal ticket queues that build up in minutes we were up, washed and in the tuk tuk by 4.30am.

-The roads were deserted and we embraced the cold breeze that would soon be replaced by Cambodia’s clammy heat.
-A day pass costs $20 but we got a three day pass for $40 and this can be used within one week.
-The prices are due to double in February though which is pretty poo.
+At this hour in the morning the roads were deserted and we embraced the cold breeze that would soon be replaced by Cambodia’s clammy heat.
+A day pass cost $20 but we got a three day pass for $40 which can be used within one week.
+The prices are due to double in February though which is pretty rubbish.

-We realised afterwards how lucky we’d been choosing our spot.
-As you walk in you can choose to sit either on the left or right.
-The left side was completely packed with people!
-The right side was so quiet in comparison.
+With the daylight now bearing all, we soon realised how lucky we’d been choosing our spot.
+As you walk in you can either sit on the left or right hand side.
+Looking at the photo below you can see that the left side was completely bombarded.

-Inside Angkor Wat is incredible.
-It’s like stepping into the past.
+The interior of Angkor Wat is equally incredible.
+It feels like stepping into the ancient past.
 Walking alongside the huge stone walls and statues built by archaeological geniuses in the 12th century made me marvel at the strength and craftsmanship of humans all those years ago.
 How on Earth did they manage to do it?
 Researchers believe the sandstone blocks were brought to the site via networks of hundreds of canals.
-However, I’ve come to the conclusion that they must’ve had superhuman powers.
+However, I’ve come to the conclusion that they must’ve been magic.

-While the temples are the main attraction, I was amazed by the trees throughout the whole site ( bloody tree hugger I know).
-Seriously though, the trunk segments intertwine in all directions creating some crazy shapes and the roots have expanded so much that they’ve completely occupied the grounds which support them.
+While the temples are the main attraction, I was amazed by the trees throughout the whole site.
+Seriously though, the trunk segments intertwine in all possible and impossible directions and the roots have expanded so much that they have completely taken charge of the grounds which support them.

 In Ta Prohm Temple (where Tomb Raider was filmed) the structures are decayed and piles of rubble are scattered all around.
 Although the building is derelict the place feels very alive.
 The roots of the decayed trees smother and clasp onto every stone in its path, making it look and feel like they’re holding the ruins together.